freenode/web-7.0/content/kb/general/cloaks.md

 ==============
 Project cloaks typically take the form `project/role/user`, for instance `freenode/staff/bigpresh` (however, some take othe forms).
-They are designed to demonstrate that the user is connected to the project in some way.
+They are designed to demonstrate that the user is connected to a project in some way.
 Different projects use cloaks for various roles - some only use them for their core team, some will assign user cloaks as well.